Estimating equations for causal survival analysis with pooled logistic regression: Conclusions

 \section{Conclusions}

-Here, we proposed a novel implementation of pooled logistic regression based on estimating equations.
-The proposed implementation allows for consistent variance estimation without relying on the bootstrap.
-Further, the implementations described do not require the creation or storage of a long data set.
-These features can simplify the computational procedures, as highlighted in the applied examples.
+Here, we described a novel implementation of pooled logistic regression.
+The proposed implementation allows for consistent variance estimation when using a pooled logistic model to estimate nuisance parameters without relying on the bootstrap.
+Further, the implementation described does not require the creation or storage of a long data set.
+These features can help simplify computations, as highlighted in the applied examples.
 Further, this allows researchers to fit pooled logistic models that otherwise might not be possible due to computational constraints, as illustrated by the second example.
+As of v4.1, \texttt{delicatessen} provides a built-in functionality for pooled logistic regression.

-While focus was on pooled logistic regression models, other pooled regression models could also be implemented.
+While focus was on pooled logistic regression models, other pooled regression models could also be implemented \cite{craig_review_2025}.
 For example, complementary log-log models have been suggested as an alternative model to better approximate the hazard ratio of a Cox model \cite[pg.~240]{allison_survival_2010}.
 Alternatively, the pooled logistic regression approach could be modified to handle competing events, where another event precludes the event of interest from occuring, by replacing the logistic model with a multinomial logistic model \cite[pg.~251]{allison_survival_2010}.
 To implement these alternative pooled regression models, one can simply replace the score function of a logistic model with the score function of the desired model.
 Performance of estimating equations for these extensions is left for future work.